 We can't forget.

-Um I know uh you have spoken with and I I have not uh Otto Warmbeer you know was the prisoner that was in North Korea and we know what happened to him.
+Otto Warmbier, you know, was the prisoner that was in North Korea and we know what happened to him.

 He was in such bad shape when he returned to this country.

-And you you got to know this family.
+And you, you got to know this family.

-We were one of the two I believe two interviews that they did and um when their son came home they went onto the plane and they they heard his cries before they even got on the plane it sounded like an animal screeching out screaming out in pain.
+And when their son came home they went onto the plane and they they heard his cries before they even got on the plane.

 They got on the plane and they saw a son they did not recognize.

-He was blind he couldn't hear he was his brain had been damaged he they said it looked like they had pliers and they pulled out his teeth and then put them back in in different places.
+He, they said it looked like they had pliers and they pulled out his teeth and then put them back in in different places.

-I mean the pain that that child in his twenties went through no child should have to go through that.
+I mean the pain that that child in his 20s went through.

 So I was very pleased when I read the tweet from the president that said these three are in good health.

-But I did talk to Fred Warmbier, and he said he didn't want to do an interview, that he didn't think Americans wanted to hear from the Warmbiers right now.
+But I did talk to Fred Warmbier and he said he didn't want to do an interview, that he didn't think Americans wanted to hear from the Warmbiers right now, but he said they wanted to just be silent, that they are in the middle of a lawsuit and he said he was thinking about these hostages.

 I can't imagine anything worse than than losing a child the way they did and then seeing him on his last legs like that and not even recognizing him.

-In the book you get very personal.
+In the book you get Personal.

-It's called The Light Within Me and it talks about your spiritual journey more than anything else.
+It's called The Light Within Me, and it talks about your spiritual journey more than anything else.

 I could never do what you did in this book.

-I could never be that open I don't think maybe that'll change and you get very personal and you talk about all these life experiences you had both good and bad.
+And you get very personal, and you talk about all these life experiences you had, both good and bad.

-Uh why did you do that and and why does it not bother you because I think that I just feel like my personal life is nobody's business.
+Because I think that I just feel like my personal life is nobody's business.

 It's just my story.

-And I talk about the ups and downs of life, and there are many ups and downs that we can all relate to.
+And there are many ups and downs that we can all relate to.

 Many of my situations, my downs in particular, people can relate to.

-Going to college, being faced with the peer pressures there, trying to have one foot in church and one foot at the party, um, a failed marriage, a miscarriage, trying to have a baby, not being able to have a baby, and finally having a baby, and how God redeems us and God forgives us and loves us.
+Going to college, being faced with the peer pressures there, trying to have one foot in church and one foot at the party, a failed marriage, a miscarriage, trying to have a baby, not being able to have a baby, and finally having a baby and how God redeems us and God forgives us and loves us.

-But yeah, but why do uh because this is, I think, a myth.
+Because this is, I think, a myth.

-I'm not one of the good people, and everyone thinks, oh, somebody's a Christian and they have an imperfect life or they're imperfect.
+And everyone thinks, oh, somebody's a Christian and they have an imperfect life or they're imperfect.

-Why is it the left loves when somebody says they're a Christian and and they get caught doing something stupid?
+Why is it the left loves when somebody says they're a Christian and they get caught doing something stupid?

 No, no, that's why I needed to become a Christian because I'm such a sinner.

-And sometimes I find myself doing things that I'm not proud of, and I have to remind myself and get back in the word and go to church and ask for forgiveness.
+And I have to remind myself and get back in the word and go to church and ask for forgiveness.

 We're normal.